 33.0 x 40.6 cm ⏐ 13.0 x 16.0 in (300dpi)

 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

-Radiocarbon dating.
-A scientist cleaning a sample of a mammoth's tooth for dating using radiocarbon techniques.
-This uses the ratio between the radioactive isotope carbon-14 (14C) and the stable carbon-12 (12C) isotope in a sample.
-The ratio of 14C to 12C in the sample may be related to the time since the death of the animal or plant being investigated.
+MODEL RELEASED: Radiocarbon dating.
+Samples of bone being digested in inorganic solvents, prior to being radiocarbon dated.
+Only the amino acids in the bone are used in the technique, which measures the ratio between the radioactive isotope carbon-14 (14C) and the stable carbon-12 (12C) isotope in a sample.
+The ratio of 14C to 12C may be related to the time since the death of the animal or plant being investigated.
 Convention states that 14C has a half-life of 5568 years (+/- 30 years), although this is now thought to be too short.
 Dates from the process are given either as radiocarbon dates, or as solar dates after various corrections have been made.